Jenisch/POBAI/README.md

 build with the PoEDB metadata.
 The additional builds are merged with the curated library so subsequent invocations share the same expanded catalogue.
 When no builds meet the requested filters the planner now retries with a relaxed score threshold so you still receive a close match instead of an empty result.
+If your requested skill is still missing, the CLI will assemble a brand-new build tailored to that gem and print the PoB import code alongside a pobb.in link.

 ### Opening builds in Path of Building